WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 <ul>

-##### Wait at PBS signal
+##### Wait at path signal

 The sub-actions which this can take are:
-* Wait at PBS signal
+* Wait at path signal
-  The train waits at this PBS signal.
+  The train waits at this path signal.
-* Cancel wait at PBS signal
+* Cancel wait at path signal
-  Cancels a previous wait at PBS signal action.
+  Cancels a previous wait at path signal action.
-* Wait at start PBS signal for reservation ending here
+* Wait at start path signal for reservation ending here
-  If a train would make a PBS reservation which ends at this signal, the train will instead wait at the start signal and not make the reservation.
+  If a train would make a path reservation which ends at this signal, the train will instead wait at the start signal and not make the reservation.
-* Cancel wait at start PBS signal for reservation ending here
+* Cancel wait at start path signal for reservation ending here
-  Cancel a previous wait at start PBS signal for reservation ending here.
+  Cancel a previous wait at start path signal for reservation ending here.

 ##### Slot operation

 See [**Slots**](#slots) section below for details of what slots are.
 The sub-actions which this can take are:
 * Acquire or wait
-  Try to acquire membership in the slot, if the slot is full and the train cannot become a member, wait at this PBS signal.
+  Try to acquire membership in the slot, if the slot is full and the train cannot become a member, wait at this path signal.
 * Try to acquire
   Try to acquire membership in the slot, if the slot is full and the train cannot become a member, carry on anyway.
   When reserving ahead it is attempted when making the reservation, no second attempt is made when later passing the already reserved signal.